firozkhan18/Java-Evaluations/java-basic-exercises.md

 J  J  aaaaa   V V  aaaaa
  JJ  a     a   V  a     a

-Click me to see the solution

-9. Write a Java program to compute the specified expressions and print the output.
+### 9. Write a Java program to compute the specified expressions and print the output.
 Test Data:
 ((25.5 * 3.5 - 3.5 * 3.5) / (40.5 - 4.5))
 Expected Output
 2.138888888888889

-Click me to see the solution

-10. Write a Java program to compute a specified formula.
+### 10. Write a Java program to compute a specified formula.
 Specified Formula :
 4.0 * (1 - (1.0/3) + (1.0/5) - (1.0/7) + (1.0/9) - (1.0/11))
 Expected Output
 2.9760461760461765

-Click me to see the solution

-11. Write a Java program to print the area and perimeter of a circle.
+### 11. Write a Java program to print the area and perimeter of a circle.
 Test Data:
 Radius = 7.5
 Expected Output
 Perimeter is = 47.12388980384689
 Area is = 176.71458676442586

-Click me to see the solution

-12. Write a Java program that takes three numbers as input to calculate and print the average of the numbers.
+### 12. Write a Java program that takes three numbers as input to calculate and print the average of the numbers.
-Click me to see the solution

-13. Write a Java program to print the area and perimeter of a rectangle.
+### 13. Write a Java program to print the area and perimeter of a rectangle.
 Test Data:
 Width = 5.5 Height = 8.5